Author: E.ON Next

 In some cases, larger properties might not be suitably heated using a single heat pump.
 In these circumstances, we would typically install multiple heat pumps on a single property, which is known as a ‘cascaded heat pump system’.
 These heat pumps can be designed to perform different tasks at the same time, such as one unit for heating and another for hot water.
 They can also share the demand for heating and hot water simultaneously.

-All these policy changes will come into effect on 1 March 2025.
+All these policy changes are expected to come into effect from mid-2025.
 Whilst the regulation and requirements changes go live on this date, you can still proceed with getting a quote and installation preparations ahead of this date.
 It’s only the physical system installation and sign-off that cannot be completed prior to this date.

 A-rated gas boilers convert fuel to heat with around 90-95% efficiency, while air source heat pumps can achieve efficiencies around 300-400%.
 Heat pumps are therefore around 3 to 4 times more efficient than traditional heaters4, which means they could help to lower your bills and they’re less strain on the planet.
 Win-win.